Fremantle Stuff > streets > Elder Place

 Elder Place was originally named Bay Street, derived from the street encircling Shoal Bay on the north of Willis/Ferry Point.
-The Council renamed a portion of the street Elder Place in 1926, after the company Elder, Smith & Co who had a warehouse in the street.
+The Council renamed a portion of the street Elder Place in 1926, after the company Elder, Smith & Co which had a woolstore in the street.

 In 1906-1907 four cottages (Nos.
 6-12) existed on Lot 230 Bay Street (now Elder Place).
 These cottages are shown clearly on photographs Nos.
 546, 690 and 1882 held in the Fremantle Library History Collection.
 Early in 1907 two of these cottages (Nos.
 10 and 12) were demolished and replaced by an office and warehouse for Horrocks and Wadham, general merchants and manufacturers' agents.
 The opening of the railway station and post office in Market Street in 1907 prompted an increase in building activity in this area.